hakandundar34coding/system-monitoring-center/README.md

     * Brazilian Portuguese, Czech, English, Polish (initial), Turkish
     * More languages will be added if translations are provided by contributors
 * Adapts to system theme
+* Supports PolicyKit.
+No need to run the application with "sudo"
+* GPU load, frequency and power usage will be supported in the next version (v1.12.0)
 * Optimized for low CPU usage
 * Free and open sourced